 - 1. From the Field Assignment Menu, select the field assignment you want to edit. - 2.
 Choose Edit.
 The Assign PFIELD Object dialog box appears. - 3.
-Edit the PFIELD object field if necessary, and press the GO key.
-Only change this field if you want to change which PFIELD object is being used for the field assignment.
+On the PFIELD Object field press the GO key.
+Only change this field if you want to change which PFIELD object is being used for the field assignment. - 4.
+Edit the remaining fields as necessary, and then press the GO key.